 The tree is not really there, it is an image.
 But the image itself is actual; it is a transparent printed sheet between two layers of glass.
 The light is also real, it enters our retina and helps to create the illusion of the tree, and time passing by..
 In NATUREALLY, the notion of nature is inverted: Nature is artificial, Technology is real.

 Art Media Nature.

-NATUREALLY was initially designed and realised (450 cm x 800 cm !) in the public space of a hospital in the Netherlands and inspired by the concept of “healing environment”.*
+NATUREALLY was first realised (450 cm x 800 cm) as a comissioned in the public space of a hospital in the Netherlands and inspired by the concept of “healing environment”.*

 “The positive effects of the experience of colour, light, images of nature are key in the healing environment theory.
 So I wanted the artwork not to refer or point to anything specific, but rather to open up a ‘mental space’.
 Wonder and aesthetic satisfaction are a means of opening up ones ‘mental space’.
 In that widened mental space, you might be better able to deal with overwhelming emotions.

 During my research for collecting images of nature near the hospital, I came across a 500-year-old oak tree called Kroezeboom (Cross Tree).
 It was then that I knew that this tree would play the leading role in my artwork.
 In the past centuries, this Kroezeboom had a unique position as a place of law, border marking and a spiritual force.
 The tree is a living moment in the region.
 I wanted to infuse the unique energy of this 500-year-old tree into the hospital.”

 *Hospital: MST Enschede, Commissioned by Kunst en Bedrijf -Gabi Prechtl, Healing Environment coaching: IAA Architecten Harry Abels.
 2016